 If the icon is green: the object is linked to the Default State

 If the icon is red: the object is not linked to the Default State

 From the Step Hierarchy:

 - You can see object relationships by clicking the arrow beside parent objects.

 - You can show/hide the children by clicking on the arrow.
-Tip: Alt+Click the arrow to Expand All Children.
+Tip: Alt+Click the arrow to Expand/Collapse All Children.

 - Child objects will be below and indented to the right of its parent.
 When a parent’s arrow points to the right the children are hidden.